Nasal High Flow (NHF) is a form of noninvasive respiratory therapy, but it is not a ventilator nor is it a CPAP device.

 The guidelines cover the use of NHF for:

-Compared with other NV modalities, NHF has the distinct advantage of being delivered via a cannula (or tracheotomy), not a mask.
+Compared with other NIV modalities, NHF has the distinct advantage of being delivered via a cannula (or tracheotomy), not a mask.

 There are several benefits: